nexiality/documentation/release/nexial-core-v4.4.changelog.md

 - added Nexial version to initial banner at the start of a Nexial execution
 - now recognize "executing under AzureDevOps" condition
 - improved usage description of Nexial via commandline
+- refactor batch files and shell scripts in `$NEXIAL_HOME/bin` with better naming convention and consistencies
+- added keygen capability for nexial-specific SSL certificate (for upcoming features).

 ### [Batch Files](../userguide/BatchFiles)